Painting the Skin Tone

 Using scumbling techniques for painting the skin tone gives you the ability to create soft gradations across the value changes.

-And it also sets you up for adding the warm glazes that are to come.
+And it also sets you up for adding the warm glazes that are to come in the next blog.

 Check out my Sirens series, which this painting I’m working on is a part of.